gargpriyank/IBM-Edge-Workshop/README.md

 that needs to be closer to the source of the action where distributed systems technology interacts with the physical world.
 Although it may interact with a centralized cloud, edge computing doesn’t need contact with a centralized cloud.

+## IBM Edge Application Manager (IEAM)
+IEAM deployed on OpenShift cluster provides the edge computing features to manage and deploy workloads from a management hub cluster to edge devices, cluster and remote instances of OpenShift Container Platform or other Kubernetes-based clusters.

 ## Content

 This repository contains: